Teacher effectiveness and professional learning

 - How will you collaborate with staff to develop Professional Development Plans (PDPs) that align individual learning goals with the strategic directions and school improvement measures?

 - What impact has professional learning had on improvements in teaching practice and on your students' progress and achievement?

-- What does your real-time assessment data tell you should be your next focus for professional learning?
+- What does your school and classroom assessment data tell you should be your next focus for professional learning?